Mist-apps/mist-api/README.md

 * reload nginx: `sudo service nginx reload`
 * add the init-script: `sudo mv mist-api /etc/init.d/ && sudo chown root:root /etc/init.d/mist-api`

 It's done !
 You may access the api on http://my-api-domain-name/.
+If you want to change the database connection information, or the integrated web-server URL and port, you can change the `/path/to/sources/config.json` file.
+Be careful, if you changes the integrated webserver parameters, you must adapt the `/etc/nginx/etc/sites-available/mist-api` config file to match the right webserver.
+Otherwise, nginx (as proxy) will forward the requests to the wrong server.